shashankchitikeshi1010-spec/shashankchitikeshi1010-spec/README.md

 - Web Development
 - Problem Solving
 - Software Development
+- Database Management

-## 🎯 Goals
+## 🎯 Career Goal

-To improve my programming skills and build useful real-world projects.
+Looking for an opportunity to start my career as a Software Developer and contribute to real-world projects while continuously improving my technical skills.

 ## 📫 Connect With Me